Code-Institute-Submissions/adilkhr-my-ms2-project_AugResub/README.md

 ### First time visitor goals:

 * As a first time visitor, i want to easily understand what type of game it is that i am playing and what the aim of the game is with a clear instruction of the game present.
-I also want to know my progress of how i am doing in the game and when i complete it, i am presented with feed back of how i done in the game with an option to play again.
+I also want to know my progress of how i am doing in the game and when i complete it, i am presented with feed back of how i done in the game with an option to play the game again.

 ### Visting User goals:

 * As a visiting user to the game, i want to keep practicsing the game and understand how long it takes for me to complete, aswell as how many attempts i need to end up completing the game that way i can test how good my memory is.
+By using the reset button i can keep practisicing to perfect the amount of moves required to get the highest score star rating.

 ## Features